yaya2devops/terraform-beginner-bootcamp-2023/journal/week1.md

 [Check it out!](https://d2nrp0gajz6owu.cloudfront.net/)
 ![Yeah Content Versioning works!](../assets/1.6.0/resolved.png)

-#### Conclusion
+### Conclusion
 We can now manage and trigger changes to our website more efficiently. <br>Each content version will be handled like a resource,

-This implementation won't trigger cache clearing in CloudFront. <br>This aspect will be addressed in version 1.7.0 of our project.
+- This implementation won't trigger cache clearing in CloudFront.
+- This aspect will be addressed in version `1.7.0` of our project.

 FYI again, Terraform is not be the optimal tool for this specific task but for the learning.